 The research may focus on design’s influence on the mode, nature, and content of human communication OR examine communication innovations’ influence of design or design requirements.

 This Award honors EDRA member Michael Brill, who, while approaching research from the design and human behavior side, encompassed both of these fields in the scope of his life’s work.
 It extends also the recognition in his work that environment and communication are both undergoing radical change due to technology.

 This award is funded by the Urban Communication Foundation and sponsored by the Environmental Design Research Association.
 Amount of Award: $2,500 per grant

 Eligible participants must be EDRA members to apply for and receive this grant.

 Each complete application should include:

-- A statement or research proposal in no more than two pages describing the nature and significance of the project in relatively non-technical terms, anticipated schedule (expected completion time); plans for dissemination of the project results, and a budget,
+- A statement or research proposal not to exceed two pages in length describing the nature and significance of the project in relatively non-technical terms;

 - A copy of the applicant’s current CV or resume.